 To encourage cross-pollination, acquire two allspice saplings – one male, one female – from a nursery.
 In tropical areas in early fall after the first rain, find a spot in your garden that has loose, well-draining soil.
 Ensure there area gets full sunlight for at least 40% of the day, but shade the trees in the late afternoon.
-Space them at least 30 feet apart, or grow allspice in containers.
+Space them at least 30 feet apart, or grow allspice in containers, like the expertly-designed Air Pots we sell in our store.
 Grow allspice in a clay container to keep the root system healthy.
 Plant new trees out of cold and wind.

 If you live in tropical areas, grow trees in the ground.
 Dig a hole 2 times wider than each tree’s root ball, and just slightly deeper than the nursery pot.
 Remove them from the nursery pot, and place their root system in the hole.
 Then add water, filling the hole slightly.
 Finally, add well-moistened soil and mound it up around the base of the trees.
 Spread mulch as the base of your pimenta plant.

 If you have a source for allspice berries, remove the berry husk, and extract the seeds.
 Soak them in water for 24 hours, and plant them in well-moistened soil.
 They’ll sprout within 6 weeks.
 Fertilize each of the trees and either plant them in large containers when they’re mature or plant them in the ground.
 Follow the same steps for planting young trees in containers as you would for planting them in the ground.